 Components are not aware of other components.
 When their state change, they notify the mediator.
 Mediator knows whether any other component should do something about the event.

-This interface is crucial for reusing existing components in other programs or contexts.
-All you need to do is to implement a new Concrete Mediator that will capture a new interaction logic and pass it to the components.
+Mediator interface is crucial for reusing existing components in other programs.
+All you need to do is to provide a new Concrete Mediator that would control how components interact with each other in the new context.

 Concrete Mediator encapsulates relations between various components.
 Mediators often keep references to all components they manage.

 Concrete mediators are usually tightly coupled to their components.
 When mediator receives a notification, it can easily identify a sender.
 It also knows which component should be triggered in return.
-But from the component perspective it's a total black box.
-The sender doesn't know who end-up handling its event and the receiver doesn't know who issued the event in the first place.
+But from the component perspective it is a total black box.
+The sender does not know who end-up handling its event and the receiver does not know who issued the event in the first place.

 In this example, the Mediator pattern helps to eliminate mutual dependencies between UI classes: buttons, checkboxes and text labels.
-When a user interacts with elements, they don't communicate directly, but rather notify a mediator about the event.
+When a user interacts with elements, they do not communicate directly, but rather notify a mediator about the event.

 The authentication dialog acts as mediator.
 It knows how concrete elements should behave together and facilitates their cooperation.
 Upon receiving an event notification, it passes execution to the appropriate components.